HelenGlover/Digital-Garden/_notes/meet-or-not-to-meet.md

 }
 </style>

 While exploring how communities organize themselves, I realized that the structure of meetings can significantly shape collaboration.
-Here are some practices I’ve found helpful, both as an organizer and participant.
-I document them here as part of my ongoing independent research into organizational dynamics and community building.
+Here are some practices I’ve found helpful, both as an organizer and participant in <b>community meetings (not formal work ones)</b>.
+I document them here as part of my ongoing independent research into organizational dynamics and ecosystem building.

 This blog is a learn in public and partially inspired by [Anson Yu’s Advice Page](https://ansonyu.me/advice).

 ## **If You Organize a Meeting**